-The collage below shows the process shots.
-After each ingredient is measured and poured out, I add them to the ice filled cocktail shaker.
+After each ingredient is measured and poured out, add them to the ice filled cocktail shaker.

-- All the ingredients: tequila, limes, blue Curacao, and simple syrup.
-(I added Cointreau in the background because I want the brand to make a blue version) 😉
+Gather the ingredients: tequila, limes, blue Curacao, and simple syrup.
+(I added Cointreau in the background because I want the brand to make a blue version.) 😉 (1)

-I grab my different margarita glasses and pour the blue margarita into them.
+Add ice to the glass and pour the blue margarita into it.
 I cut lime wheels and stick them on the side of the glasses.